ArshamEbr/Muxless-GPU-Passthrough/README.md

 A. Download your bios update file (mostly an .exe file) from your laptop's manufacturer website (for example for me it's lenovo)

-B. Download VbiosFinder: "git clone https://github.com/coderobe/VBiosFinder.git"
+B. Download VbiosFinder: `git clone https://github.com/coderobe/VBiosFinder.git`

-B1: copy your bios.exe to vbiosfinder folder: "mv bios.exe VBiosFinder/"
+B1: copy your bios.exe to vbiosfinder folder: `mv bios.exe VBiosFinder/`

 D. Install these dependencies based on your distro!: "ruby ruby-bundler innoextract p7zip upx"

 E. Install rom-parser (Run these command after eachother in sequance!):

-E1: Download Rom-Parser "git clone https://github.com/awilliam/rom-parser.git"
+E1: Download Rom-Parser `git clone https://github.com/awilliam/rom-parser.git`

-E2: loacte into there: "cd rom-parser"
+E2: loacte into there: `cd rom-parser`

-E3: build it: "make"
+E3: build it: `make`

-E4: move it over to VbiosFinder's 3rdparty folder: "mv rom-parser ../VBiosFinder/3rdparty"
+E4: move it over to VbiosFinder's 3rdparty folder: `mv rom-parser ../VBiosFinder/3rdparty`

-E5: go back to where you was: "cd .."
+E5: go back to where you was: `cd ..`

 F. Install UEFIExtract (Run these command after eachother in sequance!):

-F1: Download UEFIExtract "git clone https://github.com/LongSoft/UEFITool.git -b new_engine"
+F1: Download UEFIExtract `git clone https://github.com/LongSoft/UEFITool.git -b new_engine`

-F2: locate into there: "cd UEFITool"
+F2: locate into there: `cd UEFITool`

-F3: run the script: "./unixbuild.sh"
+F3: run the script: `./unixbuild.sh`

-F4: move it over to VbiosFinder's 3rdparty folder: "mv UEFIExtract/UEFIExtract ../VBiosFinder/3rdparty"
+F4: move it over to VbiosFinder's 3rdparty folder: `mv UEFIExtract/UEFIExtract ../VBiosFinder/3rdparty`

-F5: go back to where you was: "cd .."
+F5: go back to where you was: `cd ..`

 G. Extract vBIOS

-G1: go to Downloaded VbiosFinder dir: "cd VBiosFinder"
+G1: go to Downloaded VbiosFinder dir: `cd VBiosFinder`

-G2: run this bundler: "bundle update --bundler"
+G2: run this bundler: `bundle update --bundler`

-G3: run this bundle installer: "bundle install --path=vendor/bundle"
+G3: run this bundle installer: `bundle install --path=vendor/bundle`

-G4: Extracting your vbios from the copied bios.exe: "./vbiosfinder extract bios.exe"
+G4: Extracting your vbios from the copied bios.exe: `./vbiosfinder extract bios.exe`

 G5: print the output: "ls output" And Note!!!
 There will be one or a few files in the output folder for example: